TheFischerLab/Flipper/README.md

 2. peak_finder_file2_ringer.csv - dito for file2
 3. file1_ringer_file2_ringer_gain_loss_peaks.csv - a list of residues and the change in number of peaks between the two files (file1-file2).
 You can recreate this information yourself using files #1 and #2.
 ```
-If you use the `-plot` option, which you should to check your results but is slow, you will get a plot saved with the extention `*peaks.png` for each residue.
+If you use the `-plot` option, which you should to check your results but is a slow process, you will get a plot saved with the extention `*peaks.png` for each residue.
 There is an example of this in the `examples` folder.
 The plot shows (1) the raw data range (black), (2) data used for integration (red) according to the chosen sigma threshold (gray), and (3) peaks detected by the algorithm (blue X's).